mobi-css/mobi.css/site/source/docs/index.md

 ```html
 <p class="hide-on-mobile">This part will hide on mobile devices.</p>
 ```

-Using `show-on-mobile` will only show the element on mobile devices.

 {% raw %}
 <p class="show-on-mobile">This part will only show on mobile devices.</p>